PurdueHCR/Firestore/web_purduehcr/README.md

 ## Installation and setup
 These setup instructions will guide you through the installation of Flutter and setting up your project in Android Studio.
 Some creative and futuristic person will have to create VS Code installation instructions.

+**You will need access to a bash terminal with Git enabled to install everything.
+If you are on Mac or Linux, you can ignore this.
+If you are on windows, you will need to install [Git Bash](https://git-scm.com/downloads)**

+If you are unfamiliar with bash, here is a helpful [Bash Cheat Sheet](https://www.educative.io/blog/bash-shell-command-cheat-sheet).
+In these instructions when the term **navigate** is used, you will need to use the command `cd [DIRECTORY]`.

 ### Installing Flutter
 Flutter is Google's cross platform development tool.
 This means that you can develop one code base and deploy it as a native app with almost no changes on iOS, Android, and Web.
 Downloading is easy, so lets get started!